makrai/notes/charakorn-2506-text-to-lora.md

   improve zeroshot LoRA routing performance (Ostapenko+ 2024).
 The SFT loss for T2L is given by Equation (5)

-# 4 Experiments.
-T2L can efficiently encode hundreds of LoRA adapters
+# 4 Experiments

 * contributions
   * While the compression is lossy, T2L maintains the performance of task-specifically tuned LoRA adapters.
 Furthermore,
   * T2L can generalize to unseen tasks given suitable natural language descriptions of the tasks
-* We investigate the effectiveness of the different T2L architectures and training schemes in terms of the compression of adapters (Section 4.1) and zero-shot LoRA generation for unseen tasks (Section 4.2).
-As
+* We investigate the different T2L architectures and training schemes
+  * compression of adapters (Section 4.1) and
+  * zero-shot LoRA generation for unseen tasks (Section 4.2)
 * baselines, we consider
   * task-specific LoRAs,
   * element-wise averaged LoRA, and